-During the last two years, as producers suspended production due to COVID-19 lockdowns and then purchased uranium in order to meet contractual obligations, the spot price declined to a low of US\$27.98/lb on February 28, 2021 and has since recovered, reaching a high of \$66.67/lb on April 13, 2022.
-The spot price on July 29, 2022 was \$48.50/lb compared to the long term contract price of \$50/lb.
-Whilst the majority of uranium sales occur under long-term contracts, the uranium spot price can be more volatile than the long-term contract price.
-Some notable recent contracts include CGN (China General Nuclear) and CGNPC (China General Nuclear Power Corporation) entering into new purchase agreements for three years between 2023 and 2025 for 3.12 million pounds of U308 per year.
-Interestingly, 40% of this contract was fixed at \$61.78/lb, materially higher than the prevailing spot price of \$46/lb when the contract was signed.
-Market analysts are forecasting long-term prices to trend above US\$60/lb in the future.
+During the last two years, as producers suspended production due to COVID-19 lockdowns and then purchased uranium in order to meet contractual obligations, the spot price declined to a low of US\$27.98/lb on February 28, 2021 and has since recovered reaching a high of US\$66.67/lb on April 13, 2022.
+On March 15, 2023, the uranium spot price fell to US\$50.05/lb from its 2023 high of US\$51.8/lb.
+Various commentators argue that the uranium price move was only a matter of time due to the increasing supply demand gap, though it is clear that the conflict in Eastern Europe has accelerated this trend.

+While the uranium spot price can be volatile, the majority of uranium sales occur under long-term contracts with the long-term contract price currently at US\$53.00/lb (UxC) with market analysts forecasting long-term prices to trend above US\$60/lb in the future.
+This is supported by notable recent contracts include China General Nuclear and China General Nuclear Power Corporation who have entered into new purchase agreements for three years between 2023 and 2025 for 3.12 million pounds of U3O8 per year with 40% of the contract quantity fixed at US\$61.78/lb, materially higher than the prevailing spot price of US\$46/lb when the contract was signed and also above the UxC reported long-term contracts price of US\$53/lb.